 What is Commons Transition?

 We use the phrase “Commons Transition” to describe a series of ideas and policy proposals that reflects both the needs and creative input of civil society.
-A Commons Transition implies developing policies that create common value and facilitate open, participatory input across society, prioritizing the needs of those people and environments affected by policy decisions over market or bureaucratic considerations.
+A Commons Transition implies developing policies that create common value and facilitate open, participatory input across society, prioritising the needs of those people and environments affected by policy decisions over market or bureaucratic considerations.

 What is the Commons?